Who Is the Father of Cybernetics?

-An American mathematician and philosopher, as well as an esteemed professor at MIT, Norbert Weiner is widely recognized as being one of the greatest scholars in United States history.
+An American mathematician, philosopher, and esteemed professor at MIT, Norbert Weiner is widely recognized as one of the greatest scholars in United States history.
 Not only did Weiner make important contributions to fields such as electronic engineering and control systems, but he is also considered by most as the founder of cybernetics.

-Born in Columbia, Missouri in November 1894 to Leo Wiener and Bertha Kahn, two Polish-German Jews, Norbert was home schooled until he was nine years old.
-His father Leo taught him various subjects through teaching methods he had developed himself.
+Born in Columbia, Missouri, on November 26, 1894, to Leo Wiener and Bertha Kahn, two Polish-German Jews, Norbert was home-schooled until he was nine years old.
+His father, Leo, taught him various subjects through teaching methods he had developed himself.

 At the age of nine, Wiener was sent back to school.
 But he did not go to elementary or middle school.
 Instead, Wiener attended Ayer High School, from where he graduated at the age of 11.
 He attended Tufts College shortly after.
 Within three years at Tufts, he had completed his Bachelor of Arts in mathematics, and he was only 14 years old at the time!
 Wiener continued his education at Harvard University, where he studied zoology at the graduate level.
 He eventually transferred to Cornell University in pursuit of a philosophy degree.

 After spending a year learning philosophy at Cornell, Wiener was ready to come back to Harvard.
 He did continue to take some subjects in philosophy, but his focus began to shift towards mathematics.
 He began studying under the guidance of Edward Huntington, the famous mathematician who came up with Huntington’s axiom.
 When Wiener was only 17 years of age, he received his Ph.D. from Harvard University based on his dissertation on mathematical logic.